marcotoninato82/product-variants-management/README.md

 >Description

-Return all the possible options associated to the product variant If default is 1 then return all the options of the default product variant Otherwise if default is 0 then variantCode is mandatory and return all the options of the product variant specified
+Return all the possible options associated to the product independently of the variant.

+Select the values ​​of each option by taking them from the lowest price of each option associated with the first variant of the product.

 >Parameters

 	productCode 	int
-	default		 	int
-	variantCode		int (optional)

 >Output
 ```